soham0511/pyhton-projects/README.md

 pip install pillow
 pip install imutils
 other modules come build-in with your python file.
-You need to have a video in mp4 format within the same folder as the program named as "clip.mp4", you can also change it from the code.But, make sure video is in mp4 format otherwise it might create problem during image processing.
+You need to have a video in mp4 format within the same folder as the program named as "clip.mp4", you can also change its name from the code.But, make sure video is in mp4 format otherwise it might create problem during image processing.

 Warning: In the Corona-Virus Notification Project we had scraped our data from Ministry of Health Official Site, where a table of number of cases in different states were available at the time when this program was written, but currently the table class has been removed from the site.